-A couple friends approached us recently to share that they were planning to visit Kauai for the first time.
-Did we have any advice?
-Do we ever!
+A couple friends approached us recently to share that they were planning a trip to Hawaii and visit Kauai for the first time.
+Did we have a favorite thing to do in Kauai, a preferred place to stay, or even better, a full Kauai guide we could share?
+Of course!
 But then we thought, why not share what we’d recommend with all of you?
 Thus, the birth of this Kauai blog post of Kauai travel tips!

 Mention Kauai to anyone who has visited and you’ll immediately see the hold the island has, even on those whose stay is temporary.
 This Kauai blog post is an attempt to share our perspective of what this bonding means and how it emanates or originates through tradition and history.
 We’re going to cover places you can go and things you can do as Kauai first timers which will resonate the experience more deeply.